-This types of cannula is less invasive and used for patients who are receiving treatment for more than five days, but less than a month.
+These types of cannula are less invasive and used for patients who are receiving treatment for more than five days, but less than a month.
 It can draw out blood samples or deliver content to the body.

 Different Sizes of Cannula